-If you’re coming from another EU country and already have a sim card, check whether you have any data allowance left to use during your visit to Italy.
-If you’re living in the EU, using an EU phone contract, just be aware that the EU roaming allowance may be lower than your phone’s normal data plan.
+If you’re coming from another EU country and already have a sim card you should check whether you have any data allowance left to use during your visit to Italy.
+Some sim card plans do limit how much data can be used in other countries so make sure you check the EU data roaming allowance before you arrive in Italy.

 If you’re coming from the UK and have a UK sim card, make sure to check what the data roaming limits are.
-Since Brexit, some networks have started charging for roaming, some allow you to add it onto your contract as a monthly add-on, and others include it for free.
+Since Brexit, most networks have started charging for roaming.
+Some networks like EE and Vodafone let you add it to your contract as a monthly add-on.
+Some include roaming for some plans such as O2 and BT.
 So make sure to check before leaving whether your plan includes roaming, and the limits.

 You should also check whether your phone is compatible with the Italian phone networks.
 Most popular brands, such as an iPhone, and Samsung Galaxy will be compatible but it’s always worth checking.
 To be able to use an Italian sim card, check that your phone can use any of the following network technologies:

 900/2100 MHz UMTS, HSDPA, HSUPA, HSPA+, DC-HSPA+

 If it can use any of the above, then you’ll be able to use any sim card that uses the Vodafone, TIM or Wind Tre phone networks.